Cyber Week Offer

 So as you can see, it’s important to have balance within your gut microbiome.
 Balance means that the microbes in your gut produce lots of healthy substances with the food you feed it, and not an overabundance of harmful, inflammatory substances.
 A healthy microbiome is high in richness—the variety of different active microbes present, and diversity—how evenly (or not) their activity levels are distributed throughout.

 As we mentioned, approximately 70-80% of your immune system resides in the lining of your gut.
-When you have high richness and diversity in your microbiome, your immunity response is more capable and stable.
-And ready to eagerly fight off sickness and infection
+When you have high richness and diversity in your microbiome, your immune response is more capable and stable.

 Foods to avoid